Here is a look at the life of former late-night talk show host David Letterman.

 “Late Show with David Letterman” was nominated for 76 Emmy Awards and won nine.

-“My Next Guest Needs No Introduction with David Letterman” has been nominated for three Emmy Awards.
+“My Next Guest Needs No Introduction with David Letterman” has been nominated for four Emmy Awards.

 1969 - Begins working as an announcer and weekend weatherman at WLWI (now WTHR), an ABC affiliate in Indianapolis, Indiana.